-The Grŵp Governance Officer oversees the workflow of the Board, and acts as independent FOI and Complaints Officer to the Grŵp, alongside being as Company Secretary to the Grwp's commercial operations.
+The Director of Governance and Information oversees the workflow of the Board, and acts as independent FOI, Data Protection and Complaints Officer to the Grŵp, alongside being as Company Secretary to the Grŵp's commercial operations.
 Complementary to the role, Toby has chaired the National Clerk's Network in Wales since 2009.

 Group Complaints Procedure